wtfleming/wtfleming.github.io/_posts/2019-05-07-keras-cats-vs-dogs-part-1.markdown

 test acc: 0.8406666629844242
 ```

-On one hand this isn't horrible, a baseline where we pick dog every time would have 50% accuaracy.
+On one hand this isn't horrible, a baseline where we pick dog every time would have 50% accuracy.
 But on the other hand we can do much better.

 ### Add Dropout